 Failure to Attend or Cancel Appointments

 Failure to keep appointments leads to delays in other patients receiving appointments and appropriate treatment.
-If an appointment is no longer required please ensure you cancel it.
+If an appointment is no longer required, please ensure you cancel it.
 Patients who continually fail to keep appointments will be removed from our list.
 Please sign up to our text confirmation and reminder system for appointments.

 There has been a change to how hospital requests for blood tests are managed within Ayrshire.
 Any hospital consultant who requires bloods to be taken prior to a clinic will now refer the patient into the Ayrshire Bloods Service.
 Patients will have the choice of attending the Biggart Hospital or North Ayr Health Centre to have their bloods taken.
 This system will ensure that the results of your blood tests are sent directly to the appropriate consultant prior to your hospital appointment.